Finite element hybridization of port-Hamiltonian systems: Preliminaries

 \subsection{The primal-dual structure of port-Hamiltonian systems}

-By combining the canonical port-Hamiltonian system and its adjoint, two different formulations are obtained \cite{brugnoli2022df}.
-Each of these two formulation is ruled by a formally skew-adjoint operator.
-These two formulations incorporate mixed boundary control and observation.
-The variables of one system corresponds to the Hodge dual of those belonging to the second one.
-For this reason, we refer to these systems as the primal and the dual formulation.
+By combining the canonical port-Hamiltonian system and its adjoint, two different formulations are deduced \cite{brugnoli2022df}.
+The variables in one system are the Hodge dual of those of the second one. \revtwo{In the following it is assumed that $p, q$ are two integers such that $p +q = n+ 1$ (cf. \cite{vanderSchaft2002}).}